 How Are Gambling Addiction and Substance Use Treated?

 Gambling addiction is commonly treated using cognitive and behavioral therapies that treat the root psychological causes of your addiction.
 These therapies also help you identify and change negative, unhealthy thoughts and behaviors that may have led to your gambling addiction.
 Treatments for gambling addiction can be tailored especially for you or your loved one based on the factors surrounding your disorder.

 Gambling addiction can also be treated using community reinforcement, group therapy, and 12-step support groups like Gamblers Anonymous.
 These treatments help you identify your triggers that can lead to gambling and teach you ways to overcome and manage those triggers.
 For instance, if a stressful day at work usually makes you feel like gambling, you may learn yoga, deep breathing, or other healthy methods that relieve stress without putting your health and well-being at risk.

 Gambling Addiction Help

-Compulsive gamblers often need the support of friends, family members and additional peers in order to help them stop gambling.
-Gamblers Anonymous groups can provide peer and social support for those in recovery or for those who wish they could stop gambling.
-For many, these groups provide a foundation for a successful and long term recovery from addiction to gambling.
+Compulsive gamblers often need support from friends, family members, and peers to help them stop gambling.
+Gamblers Anonymous groups can provide peer and social support for those in recovery or for those who wish they can stop gambling.
+These groups can provide a solid, healthy foundation for a successful and long-term recovery from gambling addiction.

-Here’s how you can help a family member or loved one who is suffering from a gambling addiction:
+Here’s how to help a family member or loved one suffering from a gambling addiction:

 - Manage money tightly.
-If you have a loved one who is addicted to gambling and who is actively pursuing help, you can help by keeping money tightly managed.
-This means that you take responsibility for the money and reduce the impulses that your loved one has to gamble.
+If your loved one is addicted to gambling and is actively pursuing help, take over managing all financial responsibilities for your loved one.
+This can help reduce any gambling impulses your loved one may be experiencing throughout their recovery.